-CCM's online bulletin board brings together people from different walks of life, who share a common goal: Helping one another in the field of information technology.
-Everybody who contributes toward this goal is a volunteer with positive aims.
+CCM's online forums bring together people from different walks of life, who share a common goal: helping one another in the field of information technology.
+Everybody who contributes toward this goal is a volunteer and should have positive intentions.

 Here's an example of what not to type:

 GIVE ME DRIVERS FOR MY AGFA1230/XP

 The following is a much better way to ask:

 I am looking for drivers for my AGFA1230 scanner that will work in Windows XP.

 In order to encourage users to contribute, it is generally a good idea to thank people who help you.
 If you manage to find a solution to your problem some other way, feel free to post it in the thread — it might be of use to someone else!